Bioinformatics Pilot Project Program

 - Appropriateness of budget

-Final decisions on funding will be made by a subcommittee of the SC INBRE Steering Committee.
+Final decisions on funding will be made jointly by the SC INBRE Administrative Core, SC INBRE External Advisory Committee, and NIGMS.

 Principal Investigators will receive a notice of Pilot Project award/declination and copies of the reviewers’ comments via e-mail.